jt14den/SWC-Cheatsheets/openrefine-sql.md

 - We do this by adding a WHERE clause to our SELECT query
   - `SELECT * FROM Visited;`
   - `SELECT * FROM Visited WHERE site = 'DR-1';`
-    - Now, the database is checking which rows match the WHERE clause, and then checking which columns we want
+    - Now, the database is checking which records match the WHERE clause, and then checking which fields we want
 - We can use multiple filters in the WHERE clause: DR-1 before 1930
   - `SELECT * FROM Visited WHERE site = 'DR-1' AND dated < '1930-01-01';`
     - **Sidenote:** This query only works because YYYY-MM-DD HH:MM:SS dates allows sorting.
 MySQL and other databases have data types specifically for dates to help with this.